yuhko-msft/microsoft-graph-docs/api-reference/beta/resources/enumeratedpreapprovedpermissions.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-The derived type is when only permissions explicitly preapproved will be allowed for consent.
-When this type is used, if the client application requests more permissions after the policy is created, the policy will still apply.
+The derived type is when only specific permissions on a resource app are pre-approved for consent.
+When this type is used, consent is allowed ONLY for permissions that are specified in the policy.
+If the client application requests more permissions after the policy is created, the policy will not apply.

 ## Properties
 |Property|Type|Description|